JamJar00/.dotfiles/README.md

 Also does some other fun stuff like install [McFly](https://github.com/cantino/mcfly).

 ## Usage
-Clone the repository and run `./install`.
-See the dotbot docs for more information on flags & args.
+Clone the repository with `git clone git@github.com:JamJar00/.dotfiles.git --recurse-submodules` and run `./install.py`.